wldomiciano/wldomiciano.github.io/content/posts/2021-02-09-how-to-use-attribute-decorator-in-angular.md

 ## How to use

-First you must decorate a constructor parameter.
+First, you must decorate a constructor parameter.

 In the code below I used the `readonly` keyword just as a preference matter, your parameter doesn’t need to be read-only and you can use any access modifier you want.